-The method is a combination of ECC Diffie-Hellman method to establish a shared secret and a key wrapping method that uses the shared secret to protect symmetric encryption key.
+The method is a combination of ECC Diffie-Hellman method to establish a shared secret, key derivation method to process the shared secret into a derived key, and a key wrapping method that uses the derived key to protect a session key used to encrypt a message.

-One-Pass Diffie-Hellman method C(1, 1, ECC CDH), defined in [NIST SP800-56A], SHOULD be implemented with the following restrictions: ECC CDH primitive employed by this method is modified to always assume the cofactor as 1, KDF specified in section 7 is used, and KDF parameters specified below are used.
+One-Pass Diffie-Hellman method C(1, 1, ECC CDH), defined in [NIST SP800-56A], MUST be implemented with the following restrictions: ECC CDH primitive employed by this method is modified to always assume the cofactor as 1, KDF specified in section 7 is used, and KDF parameters specified below are used.

-Key derivation parameters MUST be encoded as concatenation of the following 7 fields, each of them, except the first one, is considered a fixed-length field of corresponding size:
+Key derivation function parameters MUST be encoded as concatenation of the following 5 variable-length and fixed-length fields:

-- a variable-length field containing curve OID, formatted as follows - o a one-octet size of the following field - o octets representing curve OID, defined in section 11 - o a one-octet public key algorithm ID defined in section 5 - o a one-octet value 01, reserved for future extensions - o a one-octet hash function ID used in KDF; according to section 7, this octet is 08 for SHA2-256, 09 for SHA2-384, or 10 for SHA2-512 - a one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key for message encryption; the method is defined later in this section - o 15 octets representing the UTF-8 encoding of the string "AnonymousSender" - o 20 octets representing recipient encryption subkey or master key fingerprint, identifying the key material that is needed for decryption
+- o a variable-length field containing curve OID, formatted as follows - o a one-octet size of the following field - o octets representing curve OID, defined in section 11 - o a one-octet public key algorithm ID defined in section 5 - o a variable-length field containing KDF parameters, identical to the corresponding filed in the ECDH public key, formatted as follows - o a one-octet size of the following fields; values 0 and 0xff are reserved for future extensions - o a one-octet value 01, reserved for future extension - o a one-octet hash function ID used with KDF - o a one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key for message encryption, see section 8 for details - o 20 octets representing the UTF-8 encoding of the string "Anonymous Sender" - o 20 octets representing recipient encryption subkey or master key fingerprint, identifying the key material that is needed for decryption

-For three curves defined in this specification the size of the key derivation parameters sequence, defined above, is either 48 or 45.
+For three curves defined in this specification the size of the key derivation parameters sequence, defined above, is either 54 or 51.

 The key wrapping method is based on [RFC3394].
-KDF produces the AES key that is used as KEK according to [RFC3394].
+KDF produces the AES key that is used as KEK as specified in [RFC3394].
 Refer to section 13 for the details regarding the choice of the KEK algorithm, which MUST be one of three AES algorithms.

-The input to key wrapping method is the value "m" derived from the session key as described in section 5.1.
+The input to the key wrapping method is the value "m" derived from the session key as described in section 5.1.
 Public-Key Encrypted Session Key Packets (Tag 1) of [RFC4880], except, the PKCS#1.5 padding step is omitted.
 The result is padded using the method described in [PKCS5] to the 8-byte granularity.
-For example, a following AES-256 session key which 32 octets are denoted from k0 to k31 is composed as described bellow to form a 40 octet sequence:
+For example, a following AES-256 session key, which 32 octets are denoted from k0 to k31, is composed to form the following 40 octet sequence: